EBISPOT/efo/src/ontology/README-editors.md

 These notes are for the EDITORS of efo

+For the full description of the release process including the internal-link specific information, please make sure that you see https://www.ebi.ac.uk/seqdb/confluence/display/FGPTO/EFO+Release+Process !!!!
+This is vital if you are the EFO developer in charge of monthly release.

 This project was created using the [ontology starter kit](https://github.com/cmungall/ontology-starter-kit).
 See the site for details.

 ## Editors Version